 Featured Faculty News

-Faculty members put their knowledge into action so students and others are able to benefit from it.
-Recently, faculty published research articles, presented at conferences, and served as expert panelists and podcast guests.
+St. Lawrence faculty put their knowledge into action so students and others are able to benefit from it.
+Recently, faculty participated in roundtable discussions about their books, published research papers, and presented at conferences with colleagues and alumni.